pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/genai-marketing-campaigns/frontend/README.md

 This repository contains a web application (frontend) for the GenAI-based marketing campaign creation assistance use-case.

 It was built with [Vite](https://vitejs.dev/) + [React](https://react.dev/).
-For security reasons we do not provide a deployment stack but you can run it locally.
+For security reasons we do not provide a deployment stack, but you can run it locally.

 The UI has a wizard-like interface for step-by-step campaign creation and help you with meta-prompting and will look like the one bellow.